When Is A Belly Ache Not Just A Belly Ache?

 Constipation is a common culprit for abdominal pain.
 If a child misses one or two bowel movements, they may experience cramping, pain and gas bloat.
 This is easily treated with stool softeners and by increasing physical activity as well as their fluid and fiber intake.
-Take this quiz to learn more about constipation.

 Stress, whether physical, emotional, or mental, is also a major reason for abdominal pain in children.
 The general term used for pain due to stress is “functional abdominal pain.”
 The intestine can become oversensitive after an episode of a viral infection and a child may be sensitive to even normal passing of gas.
 Because the intestines are directly connected to the brain, this overreaction can occur when a child is scared, angry, or excited.
 Most of the time, this type of belly ache goes away and doesn’t cause harm.